NEDE-Cosmo/TriggerCLASS/README.md

-TriggerCLASS is a mofication of CLASS which implements a subdominant clock field to trigger the decay of an Early Dark Energy component.
-As such it describes the physics of the New Early Dark Energy and Hybrid Early Dark Energy models.
+TriggerCLASS is a mofication of CLASS that implements a subdominant clock field to trigger the decay of an early dark energy component.
+As such, it describes the physics of the New Early Dark Energy and Hybrid Early Dark Energy model.
 The details of the implementation have been explained in the methodology part of https://arxiv.org/abs/2006.06686 and through many additional comments in the code tagged with "NEDE".

 Compiling TriggerCLASS and getting started
 -----------------------------------

-In order to install TriggerCLASS, clone TriggerCLASS in a new folder and follow the same steps as requiired for the installation of the base CLASS code detailed on https://github.com/lesgourg/class_public.
+In order to install TriggerCLASS, clone it in a new folder and follow the same steps as required for the installation of the base CLASS code detailed on https://github.com/lesgourg/class_public.
 Also see the Wiki page:

 https://github.com/lesgourg/class_public/wiki/Installation

-First check that CLASS has been properly set up by running:
+After compiling it, check that TriggerCLASS has been properly set up by running:

     ./class explanatory.ini

+This corresponds to a standard LCDM run.
 To check that the trigger component works correctly, type:

     ./class input/NewEDE.ini

-This should result in a class run with a non-vanishing fraction of NEDE.
+This should result in a run with a non-vanishing fraction of NEDE.
 The output should provide a detailed account of the NEDE parameters.
 The NewEDE.ini also explains the NEDE input parameters.

 MCMC analysis